 We believe that coming to campus is a vital part of the orientation process.
 You will have a chance to share a meal with fellow students and Tyndale Seminary faculty members.
 We will go over information necessary for starting the semester, and provide tours of the campus highlighting key areas on campus for Seminary students.
 Be sure to RSVP for this on-campus orientation time.

 At Tyndale, every student is assigned a faculty advisor.
 Your faculty advisor will help you navigate academic policies and offer advice about choosing your major and taking the right courses.
 We want you take advantage of all the academic opportunities Tyndale has to offer and we know that it can be complicated.
 We also know that you are in the process of discovering your gifts and passions.
 Your faculty advisor can help you think through career possibilities and life after university.
-See the faculty advisor list (PDF) to find out who your faculty advisor is.
+See the Academic Calendar to find out who your faculty advisor is.

 The Centre for Academic Excellence has been established to help students achieve their potential as learners.
 Staffed by a team of skilled and approachable student assistants to aid you in writing academic papers.
 Some of you may have been away from school for years, and they will help guide you in proper thesis construction, sourcing, and general paper structure.
 You can find more information on the Centre for Academic Excellence webpage.